KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 </details>
 <!-- HTML_END -->

-Each subfolder within the `/sc/arion/projects/NGSCRC/master_data/test/Umbrella_Academy` directory contains the .fastq files for each of the four samples we are using for this example.
+Each subfolder contains the .fastq files for each of the four samples we are using for this exercise.

 >💡**Tip**: As you move throughout your directories, creating and modifying files, it can become confusing.
-> - If you ever get lost or disoriented in your file structure, just type `pwd` (for "print working directory").
+> - If you get lost or disoriented, just type `pwd` (for "print working directory").
 This will output the full path of your current directory.
 > - You can also type `ls` to list all the files in your current directory.
 Try it out now!

 Let's look inside one of the subfolders: